• Home

 Since its founding by the Leadership Council in 1968, Metropolitan Housing Development Corporation (MHDC) has, as a part of its mission, built and fought for the production and preservation of integrated and affordable housing for all.
 The past decades have seen countless affordable units built and managed in areas where no affordable, integrated housing had previously existed.
 MHDC’s most spectacular victory for the cause of affordable housing came in the landmark U.S. Supreme Court “open housing” case, MHDC v.
 Arlington Heights.
 MHDC successfully fought for, and established, the principle that municipalities may not use their zoning codes to prevent the development of housing for low- and moderate-income minority persons.
 This decision continues to have a major impact on fair housing litigation today.
 This landmark case is now studied in law schools across the country.

 MHDC and its affiliates continue to demonstrate their commitment to fair housing by not only training its staff to abide by fair housing standards but also by reaching out to the elderly and minority populations.
-Further, in order to accommodate disabled persons, the housing facilities MHDC develops strictly adheres to all mandatory ADA standards.
+Further, in order to accommodate disabled persons, the housing facilities MHDC develops strictly adhere to all mandatory ADA standards.